Skip to main content

 Step 6: Run Your First Workflow

-Let's run a static analysis workflow on one of the included vulnerable test projects.
+Let's run a security assessment workflow on one of the included vulnerable test projects.

 # Navigate to a test project